microsoft/lisa/docs/run_test/platform.rst

 Linux VM can be deployed on AWS using Amazon Machine Image (AMI) that provides the information required to launch an instance.
-At current all AWS resources will be deplyoed to the same configured region.
+At current all AWS resources will be deployed to the same configured region.

 1. Configure the credentials for AWS.
    The credentials could be configured in multiple ways.
 Please create access keys